The tours described below aim to provide the visitor a simple yet

 School of Athens -- full of non-Christian,

-of the Vatican.
-Why, in fact, in this fresco does the figure of Plato hold in
+rooms of the Vatican.
+Why, in fact, in this fresco does the figure of Plato

 , TIMAEUS, containing the legendary